deadsnakes/python3.8/Doc/library/threading.rst

    Its value may be used to uniquely identify this particular thread system-wide (until the thread terminates, after which the value may be recycled by the OS).

-   .. availability:: Windows, FreeBSD, Linux, macOS, OpenBSD.
+   .. availability:: Windows, FreeBSD, Linux, macOS, OpenBSD, NetBSD, AIX.

    .. versionadded:: 3.8